 However, if you’re not planning on overclocking and going ‘full enthusiast’ but still want the power that the 8th generation chips provide, one of these chipsets could be perfect for you.

 The GIGABYTE Z370P D3 is currently fantastic value on Amazon.
-Currently selling at £85 ($103) you’re getting all the features of the Z370 chipset for the price of a H370 board.
+You’re getting all the features of the Z370 chipset for the price of a H370 board.
 This is currently a steal, and a great option for your 8th generation Intel system.

 If you’re looking for a solid board to house your AM4 processor then look no further than this fantastic option from MSI.